Confinement performance predictions for a high field axisymmetric tandem mirror: Identification of an optimized end plug with tandem mirror POPCONs

-In conclusion, this scoping shows that for high-field axisymmetric mirrors there classical tandems are a valid alternative to the traditional thermal-barriered tandem operation \citep{Baldwin1979} which can still reach appreciable Q in agreement with similar analyses by \citet{Pratt2006} and \citet{Fowler2017}.
+In conclusion, this scoping shows that for high-field axisymmetric mirrors, classical tandem operation can reach appreciable Q and is a valid alternative to operation with thermal-barriers \citep{Baldwin1979}.
+These findings are in agreement with similar analyses by \citet{Pratt2006} and \citet{Fowler2017}.
 However, it has been found here that higher density operation than these previous analyses is possible thanks to alpha heating, somewhat relaxing the end plug performance criteria, but there are still some important caveats.
 The tandem mirror POPCON approach used here, much like the tokamak POPCON approach, is only able to identify operating points.
 It does not guarantee that an operating point it identifies is stable or achievable in actual operation.
 To determine this, a time dependent simulation which takes the mirror from an initial breakdown plasma to its final operating point must be performed.
 It is possible that, to actually reach the operational conditions proposed here, a transient heating source, such as a high-power electron cyclotron heating "sparkplug", might be needed to boost $T_e$ initially.
 This would drive up the end plug potentials and improve confinement enough for the central cell to generate sufficient alpha heating power to reach ignition.
 Furthermore, the effects of spatial gradients or turbulent transport were not included in this analysis.
 Generally, the spatial density gradients in tandem mirrors are predicted to be small \citep{Mirin1983,Hua2004}, and the effects of electron temperature gradient turbulence, the main form of turbulent energy transport predicted to be present in tandem mirrors, are anticipated to be more tolerable than the temperature gradient driven turbulent transport in tokamaks \citep{Hua2004,Pratt2006}.
 These topics will be treated in future work where gyrokinetic turbulence simulations at mirror central cell conditions will be performed to evaluate the growth rates of gradient driven instabilities.
 A time dependent solver based on those found in \citet{Mirin1983} and \citet{Hua2004} in order to evaluate the accessibility of these operating points under more realistic assumptions will also be implemented.
 In addition to these confinement issues, macrostability of the tandem system, specifically its stability against trapped particle modes and MHD, have not been addressed here and will be the topic of a future publication.

 One potentially interesting feature of the relatively high $n_c/n_p$ ratio used in this study is the question of whether outflow from the central cell may have a stabilizing affect on kinetic modes in the end plugs.
 The flux from the central cell through the end plug midplane can be determined by particle balance of the outflow along the flux tube: